LeandroCaniglia/Writings/Extending the Smalltalk Syntax.md

 where `n` is `elements size`.
 To do this, you need to find the `CascadeNode` in the AST hierarchy and become familiar with it so you can create one instance of it for the method to return.

-5. Add other required methods
+Task 5: Add other required methods
 --

 Typically, AST nodes implement the `#acceptVisitor:` message for supporting the *Vistor* pattern's double dispatching mechanism.
 It's implemenation is straightforward: